 Beginning with sentimental items may be difficult, so start downsizing your home for retirement with items that do not carry personal attachment, such as kitchen utensils and appliances.
 Also, start in a room that is used the least so you can create space to store your boxes as you start packing them.

 Sort your belongings into defined categories in order to organize and facilitate your process.
 These may include: Keep, Gift, Sell, Donate, Trash, and Storage.

 Charities, shelters, and schools are great places to give away items that you will not be able to sell.
 Be sure to get a receipt for a tax deduction wherever possible.

+By downsizing you increase your retirement/ travel funds, get rid of unneeded space and free yourself of excessive time and energy used on your home.
 Contact antique dealers, appraisers, and auction houses for items that will not be making the move with you.
 If you would like contact information for established and reputable businesses in Toronto, I have created a list of my recommendations.